 If you’re not excited about your presentation, your audience won’t be either.
 If you look bored, they’ll feel bored.
 Make sure you bring energy and enthusiasm to your talk.
 Smile, make eye contact, use a strong and confident voice.

-Show that you’re passionate about your topic, that it’s important to you, that you believe what you’re saying.
+Show that you’re passionate about your topic, that it’s important to you and that you believe what you’re saying.
 Your enthusiasm will be contagious – and it will help you carry your audience with you.

 5. Ignorance of your audience